softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * `public_bandwidth` can be greater than 0 when `private_network_only` is `false` and the server is a monthly based server.
     * *Optional*
 * `memory` | *int*
-    * Amount of memory(GB) for the server.
+    * An amount of memory(GB) for the server.
     * *Optional*
 * `storage_groups` | *array of storage group objects*
     * RAID and partition configuration.
 Refer to the [link](https://sldn.softlayer.com/blog/hansKristian/Ordering-RAID-through-API) to configure `storage_groups`.
     * *Optional*
-    * Each storage group object has the following sub attributes:
+    * Each storage group object has the following sub-attributes:
     * `array_type_id` | *int*
     * It provides RAID type.
 You can find `array_type_id` from the [link](https://api.softlayer.com/rest/v3/SoftLayer_Configuration_Storage_Group_Array_Type/getAllObjects).
     * *Required*